timescale/docs/promscale/visualize-data/jaeger.md

-# Visualise Promscale traces in Jaeger
+# Visualize Promscale traces in Jaeger
 This section shows you how to integrate [Jaeger][jaeger-ui] with Promscale.

-To visualize traces in Jaeger with Promscale, you need to have Jaeger query component running that queries and visualizes traces from Promscale.
+To visualize traces in Jaeger with Promscale, you need to have the Jaeger query component running.
+The Jaeger component queries and visualizes traces from Promscale.

+Before you begin, make sure the Jaeger query you are running is of version `1.30` or above.

 <procedure>

-## Connect Jaeger query with Promscale
+## Connecting a Jaeger query with Promscale

 1. Deploy the Jaeger Query component from the Jaeger [deployments page][jaeger-deployments], if you aren't already running the Jaeger query.

-    **Note**: For Jaeger to visualize traces in Promscale.
-We need Jaeger Query of version `1.30` or above.

 1. Set the Jaeger query configuration through environment variables as `SPAN_STORAGE_TYPE`  to `grpc-plugin` and